Olivia Rogowska: 2011

 Rogowska started her year at the qualifying draw at the Brisbane International.
 In the first round of qualifying, she defeated world No. 90, Zhang Shuai, 6–0, 4–6, 6–1.
 She lost in the second round to world No. 139, Arantxa Rus, 1–6, 7–6, 2–6.
 In the Hobart International main draw, Rogowska lost to Tamira Paszek 1–6, 3–6.
 In the Australian Open first round, she lost to Evgeniya Rodina 3–6, 1–6.

 Rogowska then played the $25k Burnie International where she was eliminated in the quarterfinals.
-Up until the end of March, she played in singles and doubles at four $25k tournaments in Sydney, Mildura, Ipswich and Bunderberg.
+Up until the end of March, she played in singles and doubles at four $25k tournaments in Sydney, Mildura, Ipswich and Bundaberg.
 She lost early in singles in Sydney and Mildura but in Ipswich she returned to form but lost in the semifinal to Sally Peers 3–6, 6–7.
 Then in Bundaberg, Rogowska defeated Sandra Zaniewska, Olga Puchkova, Sacha Jones and Wsu Wen-hsin, before losing the final to Casey Dellacqua 2–6, 3–6.
 She played with Dellacqua in doubles in all four events and they went on a 16-match winning streak to win those events.

 At the French Open, Rogowska lost in the first round of qualifying to world No. 163, Regina Kulikova, 5–7, 3–6.
 Shen then played a $25k event in Grado and made the semifinal defeating Karolína Plíšková 6–4, 6–0, Yulia Putintseva 7–5, 6–2 and won when Lenka Juriková retired but lost to world No. 182, Ajla Tomljanović, 0–6, 6–4, 3–6.
 In early July, Rogowska played in her first match on WTA Tour since the Australian Open and qualified for the Swedish Open in Båstad where she played world No. 21 and second seed, Flavia Pennetta, and lost 2–6, 5–7.